AI Agent Index

 Limitations

-• Performance-based billing creates cost forecasting complexity — variable monthly charges based on resolution volume make budget planning harder than fixed-tier alternatives, particularly during high-volume seasonal periods
+• Performance-based billing creates cost forecasting complexity at high volume: variable monthly charges tied to resolution count make budget planning harder than fixed-tier alternatives, particularly during Black Friday or seasonal spikes where automation rates and volumes are both elevated.

 Kodif